RohitTholada/quick_notes/best_practice.md

-react-dom	^18.x	Enables React to interact with the DOM react-scripts	5.0.1	Scripts and configs for Create React App web-vitals	^2.x	Collects performance metrics (optional)
+react-dom	^18.x	Enables React to interact with the DOM react-scripts	5.0.1	Scripts and configs for Create React App web-vitals	^2.x	Collects performance metrics (optional) axios (optional)	^1.x	For making requests to Ollama server

 📦 Dev Dependencies (from CRA)
 Package Name	Purpose